 |If the light was of low

-one quanta would be energetic enough to knock electrons out of the
+no one quanta would be energetic enough to knock electrons out of

-cathode.
-Increasing the intensity of the light did nothing more than
+the cathode.
+Increasing the intensity of the light did nothing more

-increasing the number of light quanta showering on the cathode, all
+than increasing the number of light quanta showering on the cathode,

 If the light was of high frequency, then each light quantum was individually energetic enough to liberate a single photoelectron.
 The intensity of the light did not matter.
 Low intensity meant that there were not many light quanta incident on the cathode.
 But since only one light quantum is needed to liberate just one photoelectron, the effect would be there for high frequency light, no matter how weak the intensity of the light.

 About fifteen years later in 1921, Einstein won the Nobel prize.
 His work on the photoelectric effect attracted special mention in the award.
 The citation read "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect."